 We will compile your medical expenses and determine your income losses if your injuries prevent you from working for an extended time or leave you unable to work.
 We may use a financial planner to estimate your future medical care costs and lifestyle adaptation expenses.
 We will prepare a claim which reflects the full extent of your losses and present it to the insurance company representing the at-fault motorist.

-Alabama’s Rules of the Road and other motor vehicle and traffic laws govern pedestrians and motorists.
-Pedestrians are subject to traffic lights, do not walk or wait signals, and other pedestrian safety devices and warnings.
+Alabama’s Rules of the Road and other motor vehicle and traffic laws, such as the 3 Foot Bike Law, govern pedestrians and motorists.
+Pedestrian & bicycle laws state that they are subject to traffic lights, do not walk or wait signals, and other pedestrian safety devices and warnings.

 Many pedestrian accidents are caused by motorists who are distracted or who are simply not looking out for pedestrians in a crosswalk.
 Distracted driving could include texting and driving, eating or putting on makeup.
 If the at-fault driver is driving while intoxicated, pedestrians may be injured.